The Ioniq electric-only model:

 The current financing offers:

-Well-qualified buyers can finance a 2019 model where you’ll find 1.9-percent financing for 60 months and 2.9-percent financing for 72 months.
+Well-qualified buyers will find 1.9-percent financing for 60 months and 2.9-percent financing for 72 months.

 Hyundai’s financing offers are excellent and come in lower than what most competitors offer.